310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Kanata %}
-Hnn… We are going to be working with the rogue?
-It feels like it will only be a ruckus.
+hnn… we are going to be working with the rogue? it feels like it will only be a ruckus.

-Well… I suppose that lately I do not dislike things being rowdy, anyway.
+well… i suppose that lately i do not dislike things being rowdy, anyway.

-Three units together… that is a pretty large amount of people.
-Hmm, will we really be able to work well together…?
+three units together… that is a pretty large amount of people. hmm, will we really be able to work well together…?
 {% endbubble %}

 ## Chapter 4